fmgrafikdesign/SimpleWebSerialJS/docs/usage/javascript.md

 ## Basics

-To use the library, store an instance of it in a variable by calling its connect method.
+To use the library, store an instance of it in a variable by calling its `setupSerialConnection` method.

 If you've included the library via \<script> tag: